masteringmodernpayments/book/_builds.md

 * App deploy checks out the latest version of the guide, does document conversion on the fly
 * Customers get an email with no-login links to download (actually generate) the book as well as a link to create a login to the site for searchable access and updates

+This means that I'm going to have to actually factor everything out into a resuable engine, which means I'm going to need to actually write tests and then I might as well sell the damn thing.